Azure/Metrics-Advisor-for-Equipment.github.io/docs/10-Responsible use of AI.md

 As the model learns normal patterns from historical data, the training data should represent the overall normal state of the system.
 It's hard for the model to learn these types of patterns if the training data is full of anomalies.
 An empirical threshold of abnormal rate is 1% and below for good accuracy.

 **In general, the missing value ratio of training data should be under 20%.** Too much missing data may end up with automatically filled values (usually linear values or constant values) being learned as normal patterns.
 That may result in real (not missing) data points being detected as anomalies.

+For more details on data quality requirements, please refer to [Preprocessing your data](https://azure.github.io/Metrics-Advisor-for-Equipment/docs/02-Preprocessing%20your%20data.html).

 ### 4. Streaming inference data volume